 B4:25 Further the Board may order that a particular Cup Tie is played at a particular Ground which may or may not be the Ground of either of the participating Clubs.

 FINANCE (see Section A3)

 The home Club in each Cup Tie shall ensure that it has in place an adequate policy of public liability insurance for each Cup Tie.

 HIRE OF GROUND

-B4:27 Subject as set out in Operational Rule Section B4:20 above any Club drawn at home may hire a ground for the Cup Tie but it shall be responsible alone for the payment of the hiring fee (whether or not this is their normal home ground).
+B4:27 Subject as set out above any Club drawn at home may hire a ground for the Cup Tie but it shall be responsible alone for the payment of the hiring fee (whether or not this is their normal home ground).
 The cost of hire shall not be deductible from the gross receipts of the Cup Tie.

-B4:28 Save in respect of the Final, in the event of a draw, at the end of regular time, then Cup Tie shall then be decided by a "Golden Point".
+B4:28 Save in respect of the Final, in the event of a draw at the end of regular time then a Cup Tie shall be decided by a "Golden Point".
 During this period of Golden Point teams shall be allowed to make three additional interchanges.
 For the avoidance of doubt any unused interchanges from normal time are carried over and may be used in the period of Golden Point.